Hyperbolic Large Language Models: Emerging applications of HypLLMs

-Baker \textit{et al.} \cite{baker2024hyperbolic} presented a framework for embedding MEG (magnetoencephalography) functional brain networks into hyperbolic space.
-The motivation is that brain connectivity graphs possess a hierarchical structure (from local circuits to distributed modules) which might be captured more naturally in a hyperbolic space $\mathbb{H}^n$.
-Indeed, in their study, high-dimensional brain networks were mapped into a low-dimensional hyperbolic space while preserving both local and global geometric relationships with \textit{lower distortion} than competing Euclidean embedding methods.
-This means that even in 2 or 3 dimensions, the hyperbolic representation retained important network properties (connectivity patterns, community structure) that Euclidean PCA or spectral embeddings struggled to maintain.
-Baker \textit{et al.} define a new metric in the latent space-the radial coordinate of a node’s embedding, as a proxy for that node’s hierarchical importance in the brain network \cite{baker2024hyperbolic}.
-Using this metric, they discovered subtle but consistent differences between healthy individuals and those with subjective cognitive decline (SCD).
-In particular, participants with early cognitive decline showed an \textit{increased hierarchy} (greater average embedding radius) in specific subnetworks (e.g., dorsal and ventral attention networks) relative to healthy controls.
+A framework for embedding MEG (magnetoencephalography) functional brain networks into hyperbolic space has been developed~\cite{baker2024hyperbolic}, motivated by the observation that brain connectivity graphs possess a hierarchical structure (from local circuits to distributed modules) which might be captured more naturally in hyperbolic space $\mathbb{H}^n$.
+High-dimensional brain networks were successfully mapped into low-dimensional hyperbolic space while preserving both local and global geometric relationships with \textit{lower distortion} than competing Euclidean embedding methods.
+Even in 2 or 3 dimensions, the hyperbolic representation retained important network properties (connectivity patterns, community structure) that Euclidean PCA or spectral embeddings struggled to maintain.
+A new metric was defined in the latent space—the radial coordinate of a node's embedding-as a proxy for that node's hierarchical importance in the brain network~\cite{baker2024hyperbolic}.
+Using this metric, subtle but consistent differences were discovered between healthy individuals and those with subjective cognitive decline (SCD).
+In particular, participants with early cognitive decline showed a \textit{strong hierarchy} (greater average embedding radius) in specific subnetworks (e.g., dorsal and ventral attention networks) relative to healthy controls.
 These results suggest that the brains of SCD subjects exhibit a shift toward a more treelike, hierarchical organization, which hyperbolic embeddings can detect.
+Complementary advances in temporal modeling of brain connectivity using Mamba~\cite{huang2025brainatcl} demonstrate the potential of state-space models for efficient long-range dependency capture in dynamic functional connectivity analysis.